-- Our review showed more people probably stop smoking for at least six months using nicotine e-cigarettes than using nicotine replacement therapy, or nicotine-free e-cigarettes. - Nicotine e-cigarettes may work better than no support for quitting smoking, or than behavioural support alone. - · Nicotine e-cigarettes may not be associated with serious unwanted effects. - The unwanted effects reported most often with nicotine e-cigarettes were throat or mouth irritation, headache, cough and feeling sick.
+- Our review showed more people stop smoking for at least six months using nicotine e-cigarettes than using nicotine replacement therapy. - · More people probably stopped smoking for at least six months using nicotine e-cigarettes than using nicotine-free e-cigarettes. - Nicotine e-cigarettes may work better than no support for quitting smoking, or than behavioural support alone. - Nicotine e-cigarettes may not be associated with serious unwanted effects. - The unwanted effects reported most often with nicotine e-cigarettes were throat or mouth irritation, headache, cough and feeling sick.
 These effects reduced over time as people continued using nicotine e-cigarettes.